-Our car accident attorneys help victims in the Farmer's Branch, Carrollton, and Dallas-Fort Worth areas get the settlements they deserve.
+Our car accident attorneys help victims in the Hurst and Dallas-Fort Worth areas get the settlements they deserve.

 The World Health Organization designated the years from 2011 to 2020 the Decade of Action for Road Safety, aimed at preventing traffic deaths and injuries projected to take the lives of 1.9 million people around the world annually by 2020.